mingdinghan/golog/README.md

   - uses an efficient `gossip` protocol
 - Replicate records whenever a new Server is discovered in the cluster
 - Implementing Serf allows multiple service instances to be run where they can discover and then replicate each other's data
+- Coordinated Services with Consensus - using Raft for leader election and replication

 ### References